omgnetwork/elixir-omg/priv/perf/README.md

  ```
 make init
 ```
-(You need to run this any time you change the env vars above)

 ### 3. Configure the tests
 Edit the config file (e.g. `config/dev.exs`) set the test parameters e.g.